bspiewa/xmc_api/README.md

 * Test with `python xmc_api.py`

 ## Usage
-You can use `xmcapi` as external library in your project and import its's `emc_nbi` object.
-In addition you can make your own fake `xmclib.py` module with `emc_vars` dict to emulate XMC Scripting engine behavior which could be useful for local scripts testing.
+You can just clone this repository to your project folder and import from `xmcapi` package it's `emc_nbi` object to your script.
+In addition you can create your own fake `xmclib.py` with `emc_vars` dict to emulate XMC Scripting engine behavior which could be useful for your scripts development.
 Example below:
+Your `xmclib.py` file (set `serverIP` and `userName/password` or `client_id/secret`)
 ```
 ### xmclib.py
 emc_vars = {